Identification and Estimation of Partial Effects in Nonlinear Semiparametric Panel Models: Estimation and Inference

 \subsection{A Semiparametric Estimator of the ASF}

 We now present the ASF estimator and show its consistency and asymptotic normality under our assumptions.
 As mentioned earlier, this estimator is a three-step estimator.
-Section \ref{subsec:betaestimation} examined the first step, which estimates the common parameters using either a conditional logit or smoothed maximum score estimator.
+Appendix \ref{subsec:betaestimation} discussed the first step, which consists of estimating $\beta_0$ using an existing method.
 We now describe the second and third steps, which estimate the ASF using a sample analog of equation \eqref{eq:ASF_expression}.
-In the second step, we nonparametrically estimate the conditional expectation $\E[Y_t|X_t'\beta_0 = \ubx'\beta_0, V = v]$ using a local polynomial regression of $Y_t$ on generated regressor $X_t'\widehat{\beta}$ and $V$.
-In the final step, we evaluate the estimated conditional expectation at $(\ubx'\widehat{\beta},V_i)$ for $i = 1,\ldots,N$, and then average over the empirical marginal distribution of $V_i$.
+In the second step, we nonparametrically estimate the conditional expectation $\E[Y_t|X_t'\beta_0 = \ubx_t'\beta_0, V = v]$ using a local polynomial regression of $Y_t$ on generated regressor $X_t'\widehat{\beta}$ and $V$.
+In the third and final step, we evaluate the estimated conditional expectation at $(\ubx_t'\widehat{\beta},V_i)$ for $i = 1,\ldots,N$, and then average over the empirical marginal distribution of $V_i$.
 To define this estimator, let $Z_t(\beta) = (X_t'\beta,V) \in \R^{1+d_V}$ and denote $Z_t = Z_t(\beta_0)$.
 Throughout the paper, we use $z$ to denote $z = (u,v) \in \R^{1 + d_V}$ where $u \in \R$ and $v \in \R^{d_V}$.

-In the rest of this section, we assume that $V$'s components are all continuously distributed and that $V$ has dimension $d_V$.
-In our analysis, the number of discrete components of $V$ does not affect the rate of convergence.
-When the number of support points for the discrete components is small, we can handle these discrete components by performing a cell-by-cell analysis.
-Alternatively, they can be accommodated through a discrete kernel, for example as in \cite{LiRacine2004} equation (2.3).
-We omit these cases for notational simplicity.
+In the rest of this section, we assume that $V$'s components are all continuously distributed.
+We omit the discrete case for notational simplicity.
+In our analysis, the number of discrete components of $V$ does not affect the convergence rate.
+When the number of support points for the discrete components is sufficiently small, we can handle these discrete components by performing a cell-by-cell analysis.
+Alternatively, they can be accommodated through a discrete kernel, for example, as in \cite{LiRacine2004} equation (2.3).